Is Grenfell Tower Britain's Katrina?

 Instead, it was owned and managed by a tenant service organization, or TSO, a nonprofit company run by professional managers and overseen by residents and local politicians.

-The TSO in turn employs private companies to service and maintain the building, putting contracts out to tender in process that encourages those companies to complete that work as cheaply as possible.
+The TSO in turn employs private companies to service and maintain the building, putting contracts out to tender in a process that encourages those companies to complete that work as cheaply as possible.

 Responsibility for keeping buildings such as Grenfell safe and secure, in other words, has moved further and further away from the state and thus from the politicians who answer to the people for the actions of that state.